Pamela Nasiyo Kamugo: Career

 Prior to joining elective politics, Kamugo was a social worker in Mbale district.

 In 2016, she contested for and won the seat of woman member of parliament for Budaka district, replacing Sarah Kataike Ndoboli, a former minister of State for Luwero Triangle.
 In the tenth parliament, she serves as the chairperson of the Uganda Women Parliamentary Association (UWOPA).
 She is also a member of the committees on HIV/AIDS and related diseases as well as that of defense and internal affairs. and the committee on defence and internal affairs.

 In 2017, she was arrested alongside three other legislators for "inciting residents to carry out a demonstration over the poor state of Mbale-Tirinyi-Kampala high way".

 In 2019, she tabled a motion that resulted in the recalling of Uganda's Ambassador to Burundi over assaulting a female traffic officer.

-As member of parliament, Pamela Nasiyo has been involved in demonstrations advocating for the well-being of common people, including a protest over the poor state of the Tirinyi road, which connects four districts in eastern Uganda.
+As member of parliament, Pamela Nasiyo has been involved in several demonstrations, including a protest over the poor state of the Tirinyi road, which connects four districts in eastern Uganda.
 She also moved a motion in parliament to recall Major-General Matayo Kyaligonza from his posting as ambassador to Burundi for assaulting a female traffic officer on duty.